soapteam/soapfish/docs/middlewares.rst

 Dispatcher Reference
 ''''''''''''''''''''

-The purpose of a middleware is to inspect, analyze, or modify the application environment, request, and response before and/or after the service methood is invoked.
+The purpose of a middleware is to inspect, analyze, or modify the application environment, request, and response before and/or after the service method is invoked.
 It is easy for each middleware to obtain references to the primary dispatcher, its environment, its request, and its response:

 .. code-block:: python

     def my_middleware(request, next_call):
-        # the dispatcher
+        request.dispatcher      # the dispatcher
-        request.dispatcher

-        # the wsgi environment
+        request.environ         # the wsgi environment
-        request.environ

-        # the service method to be invoked
+        request.method          # the service method to be invoked request.http_content    # the raw http content
-        request.method

-        # the raw http content
-        request.http_content

-        # the parsed soap body
+        request.soap_body       # the parsed soap body
-        request.soap_body

-        # the parsed soap header
+        request.soap_header     # the parsed soap header
-        request.soap_header

 Changes made to the environment, request, and response objects will propagate immediately throughout the application and its other middleware layers.